let-Hazel/Java-full-course/src/main/java/module03/README.md

 By completing this module, you should:

+- Master `while`, `do-while`, and `for`
-* Understand all loop types deeply
+- Understand loop flow deeply
-* Control program flow effectively
-* Process arrays confidently
+- Process sequences confidently
-* Build correct iteration logic
+- Build strong iterative logic
-* Handle real-world sequential problems
-* Strengthen algorithmic thinking
+- Solve repeated-action programming problems
-* Prepare for data structure complexity
+- Prepare for advanced algorithms and data structures

 ---

 # 🏆 Success Mindset

-Loops are one of the core building blocks of programming.

-They power:
+Loops are foundational to:

-* Data processing systems
+- Data processing systems
-* Backend APIs
+- Backend services
-* Game loops
-* Automation scripts
+- Automation tools
+- Game engines
-* AI training pipelines
+- AI pipelines
+- Real-world software engineering

-Master loops thoroughly — everything else in programming builds on them.
+Master loops thoroughly — they are one of programming’s most powerful tools.